ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/woa_APL/2-math-example.md

 ---
-title: Profile one math application.
+title: Build a simple math application and profiling the performance
 weight: 3

 ### FIXED, DO NOT MODIFY